-Check out the companion podcast over at the Hippocratic Hustle!
 Can you believe the year is almost over?
-With just over a month to tie up most financial loose ends, here are some year end financial tips you’ll be sure you won’t want to miss.
+With just a few short months to tie up most financial loose ends, here are some year end financial tips you’ll be sure you won’t want to miss.

 Be Sure To Max Out Tax Advantaged Retirement Accounts

 … If that was one of your financial goals.